 Stage 5 – Support

-The fifth stage of change is to make sure you get support along the way.
+The fifth stage of Intentional Change Theory is to make sure you get support along the way.

 Achieving and sustaining desired change is much easier with the right support.
 Finding and embracing the people who will help you achieve your goals is important.
 Seek advice, support and feedback from people who help you be your best.